population-interventions/visualisation/src/posts/pandemic-trade-offs-detail-july-2021/post.md

 By extension, the seemingly optimistic reduction in total transmission of 90% is achieved by (only) a 54% reduction for each of mechanisms a), b) and c).

 ---

+<h2 id="arrivals">Vaccinated Infected Arrivals</h2>

+One of the parameters our model depends on is the average number of infected travellers arriving each day.
+The calculator below allows you to estimate this parameter as a function of more intuitive quantities: the number of travellers, and the prevalence of vaccinations and circulating virus in their countries of origin.

+{% import_content "fig-incursion-calc", slug %}

+For example, using the Institute of Health Metrics and Evaluation estimations of infections per day by country accessed 5 July 2021), assuming 50% vaccination rates in those countries, assuming all travellers are vaccinated, and PCR tested three days per arrival, and 4250 arrivals per day to Victoria (half pre-COVID amounts), then:

+- **0.2 vaccinated but infected arrivals per day​** equates to 4250 people a day coming from origin countries with an infection rate of 5 per 100,000 per day.
+This is equivalent to the rate in Thailand in early July 2021.
+- **1.0 arrivals per day​​** equates to 25 infections per 100,000 per day in the origin countries.
+This is equivalent to the rate in USA and India, or half the rate in the UK, in early July 2021.
+- **5 arrivals per day** equates to 125 infections per 100,000 per day in the origin countries.
+This is equivalent to half the rate in Mexico in early July 2021.
+- **25 arrivals per day** equates to 600 infections per 100,000 day in the origin countries.
+This is equivalent to the highest rates in the world in early July 2021 (e.g. central Asia, Southern Africa).

+---